Writing off property taxes for business: What landlords and business owners should know

 Jump ahead to learn more about:

-Business property taxes apply to the assessed worth of the land or buildings your company owns.
+Business property taxes apply to the assessed value of the company’s land or buildings.
 Property type and location play a pivotal role in determining how much tax you’ll pay, and each state and local jurisdiction can calculate the amount differently.

 If you own commercial property, these annual charges substantially influence cash flow and economic planning.
 Strategically writing off property taxes for business can be a fiscal tool that can potentially reduce your company’s taxable income — lowering your tax burden to the IRS.